Team DCA

 Research Team

-Rose has been with DCA since 2017, working in the role of Research Manager.
+Rose (she/her) has been with DCA since 2017, working in the role of Research Manager.
 In this role, Rose works in the development, planning, and writing of research projects, as well as engaging in a number of key research activities.

 Rose has a Bachelor of Business (Hons) in Management and Human Resources from the University of Newcastle.
 She comes from a background of academic research and teaching and has a PhD in religious diversity, inclusion, and expression in the workplace.
 Rose has a keen interest in all things surveys and how organisations can explore their data to support diversity and inclusion in their workplaces.

-As a Research Manager, Annika supports DCA’s Research team in the development and planning of cutting-edge D&I research projects.
+As a Research Manager, Annika (she/her) supports DCA’s Research team in the development and planning of cutting-edge D&I research projects.
 Her expertise lies in cultural and linguistic diversity, and as an immigrant to Australia herself she keeps a keen eye on migration and integration matters.

 Annika comes to DCA from an academic background having most recently been employed as a researcher and lecturer at the University of Sydney Business School, Macquarie University, and Estonian Business School.